TyloRoberts/fosvis/README.md

 Notes

 * The interval lengths don't have to be the same
-* If a section of the fosmid is not covered by the start/end ranges given or if no data is given for a specific fosmid it assumed to be 0
+* If a section of the fosmid is not covered by the start/end ranges given or if no data is given for a specific fosmid it is assumed to be 0
 * The scale of the histogram is from 0 (no bar) to 100 (full bar) so normalize your data to this or see modification 9 in the 'Manual Image Modifications' section